Central Ozark Conference

-The Central Ozarks Conference is a high school athletic conference represented by 14 schools in the southwest portion of Missouri.
+The Central Ozark Conference is a high school athletic conference represented by 14 schools in the southwest portion of Missouri.
 All schools are in the Ozarks state region.
 The Central Ozark Conference offers championships for girls in Basketball, Cross Country, Golf, Soccer, Softball, Swimming & Diving, Tennis, Track & Field, Volleyball, and Wrestling.
 The Central Ozark Conference offers championships for boys Baseball, Basketball, Cross Country, Football, Golf, Soccer, Swimming & Diving, Tennis, Track & Field, and Wrestling.

 List of member schools

 With the addition of the four former Ozark Conference schools for the 2024–25 school year, the conference is now split into two, seven-team divisions.